-- 1. The first message is intended to alert the appropriate segment of the TCC community of the Emergency and the actions they should take to safeguard their and their neighbor's safety. - 2.
-The second message is intended to inform the appropriate segment of the TCC community about additional details of the situation.
-This message is generally distributed once first responders and the Emergency Operations Center has additional information about the dangerous situation. - 3.
-Finally, the third message is the Reassure notice that is generally distributed once the situation is nearly or completely resolved.
-The purpose of this message is to reassure the TCC community that TCC or the College is working diligently to resolve or has resolved the dangerous situation.
-It can also be used to provide additional information about the situation and where resources will be available.
+- The first message is intended to Alert the TCC community of the Emergency and the actions they should take to safeguard their and their neighbor's safety. - The second message is intended to Inform the TCC community about additional details of the situation.
+This message is generally distributed once first responders and the Emergency Operations Center has additional information about the dangerous situation. - Finally, the third message is the Reassure notice that is generally distributed once the situation is nearly or completely resolved.
+The purpose of this message is to reassure the TCC community that TCC or Pomona College is working diligently to resolve or has resolved the dangerous situation.
+It can also be used to provide additional information about the situation and where resources will be available